awsdocs/amazon-redshift-developer-guide/doc_source/federated_query_example.md

 SECRET_ARN 'arn:aws:secretsmanager:us-west-2:123456789012:secret:federation/test/dataplane-apg-creds-YbVKQw';
 ```

-Show an example select of the Aurora MySQL table\.
+Run an example SQL select of the Aurora MySQL table to display one row from the employees table in Aurora MySQL\.

 ```
 SELECT level FROM amysql.employees LIMIT 1;